What if Enlightenment was your life’s highest goal?

 What would your priorities be?
 What are the choices you would make?

 Enlightenment is a state of expanded or higher awareness that feels blissful and fulfilling, independent of external factors.
 Psychologist Abraham Maslow, describes it as a “peak experience…an ecstatic moment of rapture ” which is a result of psychological wholeness.

 In one of my favorite books, Ordinary People as Monks & Mystics, writer Marsha Sinetar writes ” Self -Actualization is a natural manifestation of healthy human development.”

-I dream how the world would look like if a young scholar states enlightenment as a future goal and that it would be equally applauded as to becoming a doctor or a lawyer.
+I dream how the world would look like if a young scholar chooses enlightenment as a life goal and that it would be equally applauded as an academic goal.

 I imagine how the world would look like if cleaning and balancing our nervous system was considered top priority.
 Our natural birthright qualities of wholeness, humility and selfless service can all flourish again to the surface of our actions.
 We can continue doing the same thing but with much more care, enjoyment ,flavor and fragrance, elevating our entire human experience.